cronvel/terminal-kit/doc/high-level.md

 * stop(): stop the input process now, call the inputField()'s callback (same behavior than a regular 'ENTER' key pressed)
 * getInput(): get the current input string
 * getPosition(): return an object containing 'x' and 'y' properties, the coordinates where the input field starts
+* getCursorPosition(): return the cursor position/offset in the input
+* setCursorPosition( offset ): set the cursor position/offset in the input
 * redraw(): redraw the input field, useful if you had echo'ed something that can mess it
 * hide(): hide the input field, it still records keystrokes
 * show(): show the input field again